 What makes SaaS models different?

 SaaS companies don’t sell a one-time product.
 Instead, they offer subscription-based digital services, usually hosted in the cloud, accessible anytime from anywhere.
 This creates a recurring revenue model that relies heavily on customer retention, user experience, and long-term engagement, not just initial sales.
+To master this complexity, many founders study the best books on SaaS metrics to build a data-driven culture.

 Here are some distinctive aspects that make SaaS a successful business model and thus require a tailored approach in your business model canvas: